reactjs/react.dev/src/content/learn/keeping-components-pure.md

 * What purity is and how it helps you avoid bugs
 * How to keep Components pure by keeping changes out of the render phase
-* How to use Strict Mode to find mistakes in your components
+* How to use Strict Mode to find mistakes in your Components

 </YouWillLearn>